James Elston

 Upfront costs and financing

 The upfront costs of solar panels can be a big hurdle for both homeowners and businesses.
-However, as we outlined earlier, there are a number of ways to offset this, including grants and schemes.
+However, there are several ways to mitigate these costs, including taking advantage of grants and schemes, as well as investing in second-hand solar panels.

 Environmental costs of production